LAW UPDATE: Michigan’s new Power of Attorney Act Effective July 1, 2024.

 How A Trust-Based Estate Plan Avoids Probate

-A comprehensive estate plan uses several tools to manage your assets, healthcare, final wishes, and guardianship effectively.
-Here’s how they work together:
+Your comprehensive trust-based estate plan brings together several tools to manage your assets, healthcare, wishes, and guardianship effectively.
+Here’s how they work for you:

-• Trust: Holds and manages your assets during your lifetime and after death.
-A revocable living trust avoids probate, allowing the trustee to distribute assets directly to beneficiaries.
+Your trust holds and manages your assets during your life and after your death, avoiding probate and allowing your trustee to distribute assets directly to your beneficiaries.

 Get Started Today